code-dot-org/csa-se-lesson3d/README.md

 ![getting 7-day forecast](assets/lesson3d-02.png)

+Before implementing the logic for your app:

+1. Take a moment to review the README to understand the code that is provided and tasks that need to be completed.
+2. Decide with your partner which tasks each of you will complete on your individual branches.
+As you work, remember to commit your code after completing a task!

 ## Step 1: Understanding the Code

 Before we start modifying this code, we should first make sure we understand what it currently does.
 Take a moment to read through the code.
 For any parts that you're unsure of, highlight the code and right-click, then choose **Copilot > Explain This**.